EarthDragon10/Progetto-JavaScript-Basics-di-Stefano-Laguda/README.md

-# Progetto JavaScript Basics di Stefano Laguda
+# JavaScript Basics project by Stefano Laguda

-## Ciao a tutti, sono Laguda Stefano un Front-End Developer Student.
+## Hi everyone, I'm Laguda Stefano a Front-End Developer Student.

-### Attualmente sono disocuppato, vengo dai 7 anni di lavoro in una tabaccheria e ho deciso di reiventarmi.
+### I am currently unemployed, I have been working in a tobacconist for 7 years and I have decided to reinvent myself.
-* Sono disponibile per lavorare
+* I am available to work.
-* Sono portatore di protesi acustiche e
+* I am a wearer of hearing aids.
-* Attualmente sto imparando React, in futuro mi studierò Angular.
+* I am currently learning React, in the future I will study Angular.
-* Fatti simpatici: sto cercando di imparare il shuffledance
+* Nice Facts: I'm trying to learn shuffledance.

 # Counter